CBrendamour/Urban-food-landscapes/README.md

 ## Objectives for CYBER training week

-(i) Understanding the tools available, setting up a working repository
+(i) Understanding the tools available, setting up some generic scripts that could potentially applied at a later stage

 (ii) do some tentative data analysis with teh sample dataset

 ## Outomces

-Ad (i) A lot
+Ad (i) ...

 Ad (ii) ?

+## Take-aways

+(i) Helpful to be prepared

+(ii) Get information on the types of data that people bring to the table

 [1]: https://www.sesync.org/project/propose-a-pursuit/linkages-of-agrobiodiversity-in-urban-systems-and-food-producing